gerrenme/InsideWorks/README.md

 Also, add procedures to the script that allow you to import and export data for each table from/to a file with a *.csv* extension. \
 The *csv* file separator is specified as a parameter of each procedure.

-In each of the tables, enter at least 5 records.
-As you progress through the task, you will need new data to test all of your choices.
-This new data needs to be added to this script as well.

-If *csv* files were used to add data to the tables, they must also be uploaded to the GIT repository.

-*All tasks must be named in the format of names for School 21, for example A5_s21_memory. \
-In the future, Whether a task belongs to a block will be determined by the name of the block in the task name, e.g. "CPP3_SmartCalc_v2.0" belongs to the CPP block. \*

 ## Part 2.
 Changing data

-Create a *part2.sql* script, in which, in addition to what is described below, add test queries/calls for each item.

 ##### 1) Write a procedure for adding P2P check
 Parameters: nickname of the person being checked, checker's nickname, task name, [P2P check status]( #check-status), time. \